Exact values and improved bounds on $k$-neighborly families of boxes: Introduction

 \section{Introduction}

 A standard box in $\mathbb{R}^{d}$ is a set of the form $K=K_{1}\times \cdots \times K_{d}$, where $K_{i}\subseteq \mathbb{R}$ is a closed interval for each $i\in [d]$.
 A finite family $\mathcal{C}$ of $d$-dimensional standard boxes is called $k$-neighborly if the dimension of the intersection of any two boxes is in $\{d-k,d-k+1,\ldots,d-1\}$.
 For positive integers $1\le k\le d$, the function $n(k,d)$ is defined to be the maximum number of elements in a $k$-neighborly family of $d$-dimensional standard boxes.
 The $1$-neighborly families of standard boxes were widely studied several decades ago.
 For example, Zaks~\cite{1987Zaks} showed the maximum size of a $1$-neighborly family is closely related to the famous Graham-Pollak theorem~\cite{1972GrahamPollak}, which gives that $n(1,d)=d+1$.
+There have been several other beautiful proofs of Graham-Pollak theorem~\cite{1982JGT,2008JCTA, 2013DMCountingProof}.
 In 1997, Alon~\cite{1997Alon} generalized the problem to $k$-neighborly families and proved the equivalence between the maximum size of $k$-neighborly families of standard boxes and a variant of bipartite coverings.
 More precisely, he showed that for $1\le k\le d$, $n(k,d)$ is precisely the maximum number of vertices of a complete graph that admits a bipartite covering of order $k$ and size $d$.

 Based on an elegant polynomial method and an explicit construction, Alon~\cite{1997Alon} proved the following theoretical bounds on $n(k,d)$.

 \begin{theorem}[\cite{1997Alon}] For $1\leqslant k\leqslant d$, we have